ArcadeAI/agent-style-transfer/README.md

    - Default: `claude-3-haiku-20240307`
    - Options: `claude-3-haiku-20240307`, `claude-3-sonnet-20240229`, `claude-3-opus-20240229`

+### Evaluation System

+The project includes a custom evaluation system that assesses generated content across multiple dimensions:

+- **Style Adherence**: How well the content matches the target style
+- **Content Quality**: Overall writing quality and coherence
+- **Platform Appropriateness**: Suitability for the target platform
+- **Engagement Potential**: Likelihood of audience engagement
+- **Technical Accuracy**: Factual correctness and technical precision

+**Why Custom Evaluation?** The evaluation system uses a custom implementation rather than established frameworks like LangSmith, OpenEval, or AgentEvals due to incompatibility issues with model formatting requirements.
+The custom approach ensures seamless integration with the style transfer workflow and provides consistent evaluation across different AI providers and models.

+The evaluation results include detailed scores (1-5 scale) with explanatory comments for each dimension, helping you understand the strengths and areas for improvement in your generated content.

 ### Temperature Control

 Temperature controls the creativity and randomness of the output: